maxoizs/aruba-nms/README.md

 ## Configuration

+You can configure the IP addresses in two ways:

-Place your IP addresses in the `aruba_nms/data/ip.txt` file, one IP address per line.
+1. Default IP file: Place your IP addresses in the `aruba_nms/data/ip.txt` file, one IP address per line.
+2. Custom IP file: Click the "Open IP File" button in the GUI to select any text file containing IP addresses (one per line).

 ## Dependencies